sourcegraph/scip-clang/docs/Design.md

    and use the suffix as the lookup key.

-Option 1 would increase the overhead of (de)serializing indexes, and requires us to fiddle with the Protobuf format
-(to add an extra field which tracks the prefix-free symbol name).
+Option 1 would increase the overhead of (de)serializing indexes, and requires us to fiddle with the Index Protobuf schema (to add an extra field which tracks the prefix-free symbol name).

 So we go with option 2 instead.
 Specifically, the descriptor